 7. Reading books together

 Remember that any book is a good book; it just depends how you read it.
-Set aside some dedicated time every day to read, taking turns to choose the book you want to read out loud.
+Set aside some dedicated time every day to read and take it in turns to choose the book you want to read out loud.

 8. Education for kids